Sakura-class patrol ship: Mission modules

 The OPVs have ISO containerization capabilities for mission modules that can be installed on board.
 Minesweeping-related equipment, such as the Autonomous Surface Vehicle (ASV) and Expendable Mine Disposal (EMD), were part of the preliminary design work by Mitsui Engineering & Shipbuilding and displayed at the 2019 MAST Asia defense trade-show, but no decision was made on the final mine counter-measures (MCM) suite.

 Procurement

 According to its published budget overview, for Fiscal Year 2023, the Japanese Ministry of Defense allocated 35.7 billion yen ($230 million USD) for the first four ships in the next-generation OPV program.
-The keels for the first four vessels were laid down at Japan Marine United's Yokohama shipyard Isogo Works, with the first two being scheduled to be launched in 13 November 2025, while the other two will follow suit in March 2026.
+The keels for the first four vessels were laid down at Japan Marine United's Yokohama shipyard Isogo Works, with the first two being launched on 13 November 2025, and second two launched on 13 March 2026.
 All four vessels are planned to be commissioned in March 2027.